mkresnick11/Telling-Stories-with-Data/README.md

 # About Me

 Hi!
-My name is Melanie Resnick and I'm a first year Heinz student in the Emtertainment Industry Management program.
+My name is Melanie Resnick and I'm a first year Heinz student in the Entertainment Industry Management program.
 At the moment, I'm most interested in film and TV development, but that may change as I learn more about the entertainment industry.

 # What I Hope to Learn